Matt544/website-productivity-blocker/README.md

     "www.reddit.com"
 )
 ```

 Do not add a trailing comma after the last entry.

 To block a subdomain or alternative domain, you must list it explicitly (e.g.,
 "m.youtube.com" or "news.google.com").

 After saving the script, the next scheduled run (or a manual override) will use the
 updated list.
+However, note that browser caching can interfere with this.
+Consider using
+distracting sites in separate browser sessions.

 ## Notes
-- Requires administrator privileges to modify the hosts file.
+- Requires administrator privileges to modify the "hosts" file.
 - Works per user session (LogonTrigger).
-- By default, uses hosts file entries to block websites system-wide.
+- By default, uses "hosts" file entries to block websites system-wide.